PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ## Sampling
 <!-- #endregion -->

+Let's go ahead and sample:

 ```python
 manchester_idata = manchester_model.fit()
 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-Let's go ahead and sample.
 No issues with overflow or anything like that from what we can tell here.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->